The Best Restaurants In Chelsea guide image

 Life is a popularity contest, and this place wins.
 Cookshop is a neighborhood staple that’s good for a lot of situations: dinner with parents, lunch with your boss, brunch with friends, etc. Service is friendly, the space is bright and lined with plants, and there’s a patio for those two weeks in May and September when being outside isn’t the worst.
 When you can't decide where to go in the neighborhood, just come here and eat a little gem salad, a plate of roast chicken, or a pizza topped with some kind of seasonal vegetable.

 Motel Morris is a great-looking restaurant with dark blue walls and velvet banquettes, and their menu is exactly what you'd expect to find at a New American-inspired place that worked with an interior designer.
-They serve stuff like roasted chicken, grilled asparagus, and salmon with charred broccolini, and you can pretty much always get a reservation.
+They serve stuff like roasted chicken, heirloom carrots, and salmon with charred broccolini, and you can pretty much always get a reservation.
 Stop by whenever you need a nice last-minute spot that isn't too stuffy.
 The cocktails are great, and the bathroom has a fun pink color scheme.

 Chelsea Market has better lunch options than most food halls, and Miznon is one of the best spots here.
-It’s a small chain that originated in Tel Aviv and now has locations in cities like Paris and Vienna, and they specialize in pitas filled with steak, lamb, and ratatouille.
+It’s a small chain that originated in Tel Aviv and now has locations in cities like Paris and Vienna, and they specialize in pitas filled with steak, lamb, and mushrooms.
 You can also get other things like a whole roasted head of cauliflower, which comes out slightly charred and covered in olive oil.
 This spot is counter-service, but there are a few tables and bar seats where you can hang out and eat.

 There used to be a lot of tapas places in Chelsea, but Tia Pol is one of the few good options remaining.
 This place is long, dark, and casual, and it's perfect for a date night when you want to pick at some fried chickpeas and gambas al ajillo while you attempt to make small talk.
 On weekdays from 3-6pm, there's a Happy Hour with discounted wine, cocktails, and snacks.